Whoaa512/starred/README.md

 - [dbuarque/repack-lambda](https://github.com/dbuarque/repack-lambda) - A AWS Lambda Microservice Architecture for Node.js
 - [bahmutov/wiseli](https://github.com/bahmutov/wiseli) - See the repo's example while installing it with NPM
 - [node-facebook/facebook-node-sdk](https://github.com/node-facebook/facebook-node-sdk) - Modeled from the (Facebook Javascript SDK), now with the facebook-node-sdk you can now easily write the same code and share between your server (nodejs) and the client (Facebook Javascript SDK).
-- [santinic/how2](https://github.com/santinic/how2) - AI for the Command-Line
+- [santinic/how2](https://github.com/santinic/how2) - AI for the Command Line
 - [nock/nock](https://github.com/nock/nock) - HTTP server mocking and expectations library for Node.js
 - [dthree/vorpal](https://github.com/dthree/vorpal) - Node's framework for interactive CLIs
 - [dthree/cash](https://github.com/dthree/cash) - Cross-platform Linux commands in ES6